shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack to the previous room and push the block on the left, proceed through the ↖️ exit.
 Break the stone block on the way with ![][icon_cloud] Cloud, then select ![][icon_sol] Sol.

-Open the door and kill the Yellow Slime.
+Open the door and kill the Yellow Slime with unenchanted hits.
-Refill energy to >50% on the Yellow Slime corpses as they die, so that you can pick up a ![][icon_power_nut] Power Nut if one drops.
+Do a short energy refill on the Yellow Slime corpses as they die, so that you can pick up a ![][icon_power_nut] Power Nut if one drops.
 Proceed through the ↘️ exit and push the block.
 Backtrack outside and take the stairs, then proceed through the ↘️ exit.